 Spaying and neutering in both cats and dogs is most commonly carried out to prevent unwelcomed ‘on heat’ behaviour and unwanted offspring that may come as a result.
-New Plymouth Vet Group staff are able to carry out desexing treatments for male and female cats and dogs.
+New Plymouth Vet Group staff are able to carry out desexing for male and female cats and dogs.

 Neutering of male dogs sees the testicles removed at around six months of age, and can help reduce aggressive behaviour, roaming, and testicular tumours and prostate problems.